edadma/gerbil/README.md

 *gerbil* is a small programming language that tends to result in very compact code.
 It is a Polish (prefix) notation language where the need for parentheses and brackets, as they are normally used has been eliminated.
 Parentheses and brackets do appear in the language but they are not used for grouping.

+*gerbil* offers exact arithmetic, including complex arithmetic.
+Whenever integers (either real or complex) are divided, they are treated as rationals and not floating point.
+Any arithmetic among rationals and integers (whether real or complex) is always exact.
+You can force a conversion to floating point by adding 0.0 to the number.
+Also, integers can be arbitrarily large in absolute value.

 Examples
 --------